sanghaviar/DiggibyeAssignments/README.md

 **Problem 9**

-Using namedtuples calculate the average marks of the student spreadshhets
+Using namedtuples calculate the average marks of the student spreadsheets

 **Problem 10**
 write a code to find the absolute difference in seconds between two given timestamps provided in a specific format, including the time zone offset.
 To calculate